-This document is one of a set of documents about how to work safely in different types of workplace.
+This guide is one of a set of guides about how to work safely in different types of workplace.
 This guidance is for use by the financial services sector in Scotland.
-It should be applied at the local level.
 Each business will need to translate this into the specific actions it needs to take depending on the nature of their business (i.e. the size and type of business, how it is organised, operated, managed and regulated) using this document as a guide.
 The guidance emphasises in particular the importance of undertaking a robust and ongoing risk based assessment with full input from trade union or workforce representatives, and to keep all risk mitigation measures under regular review so that workplaces continue to feel, and be, safe.

 Within the Scottish Government’s business and physical distancing guidance finance is designated as one of 13 Critical National Infrastructure sectors.
 Critical National Infrastructure (CNI) sectors define those facilities, systems, sites and networks necessary for the functioning of the country and the delivery of the essential services upon which daily life in Scotland depends.
 Essential services are the fundamental services that underpin daily life and ensure the country continues to function.

 Where businesses are in the CNI category and judge themselves to be exempt from closure of business premises, it is imperative that they apply physical distancing requirements.
 CNI businesses should keep open only those premises or parts of premises that are truly critical or essential to the national and international COVID-19 effort.

 Some staff in the financial sector are performing critical activities that must be carried out in a workplace environment.
 Employers should clearly identify those roles, and establish the minimum on-site presence required to ensure stable delivery of essential services.

 Businesses should identify job roles that can be undertaken from home and put plans in place to support homeworking (e.g. monitoring wellbeing of staff, provision of correct equipment, processes for keeping in touch and ensuring access to work systems).